Computing with necklaces on elliptic curves: Background

 Suppose now that $E$ has at least two necklaces $\vv$ and $\vv'$ defined over $k$ and hence $G\subset N\cap N'$ where $N$ and $N'$ are the nonocas stabilising $\vv$ and $\vv'$, respectively.
 As any two non-split Cartan subgroups intersect trivially, the only possible non-trivial elements in the intersection of two nonocas $N$ and $N'$ have order~$2$.

-In what follows, we will say that an element of $G$ \emph{fixes} or \emph{flips} a necklace $\vv$ if it fixes of flips the associated oriented necklace as defined in~\cite{necklaces}.
+In what follows, we will say that an element of $G$ \emph{fixes} or \emph{flips} a necklace $\vv$ if it fixes or flips the associated oriented necklace as defined in~\cite{necklaces}.

-If a non-trivial element $g\in G$ is split, it is not in any non-split Cartan subgroup, hence any necklace defined over $k$ is flipped by $g$.
-As in the proof of Lemma~10 in~\cite{necklaces} \footnote{ The proof of Lemma 10 (resp.
-Lemma 11) relies on the fact that the element $g$ is split (resp. non-split).
-The fact that it is an automorphism of $E$ does not affect the proof.
-The congruence condition on $p$ in the statement ensures that this automorphism is split (resp. non-split). }, this implies that the subgroups $A$ and $B$ fixed by $g$ are antipodal in the necklace and $g$ appears as a reflection.
-By Lemma~8 in~\cite{necklaces} there are $\frac{p-1}2$ such necklaces.
+If a non-trivial element $g\in G$ is split, it is not in any non-split Cartan subgroup, hence any necklace defined over $k$ is flipped by $g$, that is to say $g$ appears as a reflection.
+It follows that the subgroups $A$ and $B$ fixed by $g$ are antipodal in the necklace and $g$ is the reflection whose axis is the line through $A$ and~$B$.
+By Lemma~8 in~\cite{necklaces} there are $(p-1)/2$ such necklaces.

 If $g$ is non-split, it is in a unique non-split Cartan subgroup~$C_g$ and hence it fixes a unique necklace, namely the necklace stabilised by the normalizer of~$C_g$.
 In this necklace, $g$ appears as the rotation of angle~$\pi$.

-Moreover, in the proof of Lemma~11 and Proposition~12 in~\cite{necklaces}, we counted $\frac{p+1}{2}$~necklaces flipped by the non-split element $g$ of order~$2$; in those necklaces, $g$ appears as a reflection.
-In total, we have $(p+3)/2$ necklaces fixed or flipped by a non-split~$g$.
+We count the number of necklaces that $g$ flips as follows.
+The non-split elements of order $2$ form a single conjugacy class in $\PGL_2(E[p])$ of cardinality $p(p-1)/2$; every non-split Cartan subgroup contains exactly one such non-split element of order~$2$.
+Therefore, each of them flips the same number of necklaces.
+There are $(p+1)/2$ reflections of a regular $(p+1)$-gon that fix no corner.
+Therefore $g$, and any of its conjugate elements, will flip $(p+1)/2$ necklaces.
+In total, the non-split $g$ belongs to $1+(p+1)/2=(p+3)/2$ nonocas.

 This concludes the case when $G$ is cyclic generated by $g$: We obtain $(p-1)/2$ necklaces defined over $k$ if $g$ is split, or $(p+3)/2$ necklaces over $k$ if $g$ is non-split.